zxcv-org/gcode-respiralizer/README.md

 Eliminate the vase mode "seam" that results when slicing in vase mode in prusaslicer.

+Avoid the spiral jumping onto or off of "horizontal steps" that intentionally exist in some models.

 See the "Detailed Goal / Purpose" section below if you like reading debian governance docs cover to cover.